The 8 Key Functional Areas of Human Resources

 What other areas of HR should every organization manage?

-Here is a list of the most important HR areas:
+Here is a list of the 8 most important Human Resources areas:

 To attract and recruit highly talented employees takes time and planning.
 The HR department must schedule interviews, screen, and communicate with candidates to ensure they are the right fit for the company.

 This can be challenging, but fortunately, many online screening programs are available, making it much more manageable.
+Implementing pre-employment assessments during the interview process can help identify candidates with desired skills.
+For example: if you are wanting to hire an electrician or an engineer, conducting a mechanical reasoning test will evaluate the candidate’s skills and determine the best candidate.
 Vendors can also assist with the application process, including screening and background checks, at very affordable fees.

 Managing and establishing the compensation structure is one of the HR department’s most important responsibilities.
 A compensation package should include base pay, plus other employee benefits, e.g., disability, health, dental, and life insurance.
 Employees’ attitudes and motivation are usually determined to what extent they are satisfied with their earnings.